-Although signing a lump sum agreement restricts certain rights, it does not prevent you from:
+While a lump sum agreement can restrict certain rights, it does not stop you from:

 If your workers’ compensation claim is disputed, it can be a lengthy process in order to resolve the dispute.
 Usually the insurance adjuster, you and your lawyer will come together in several negotiation sessions to try to avoid going to a hearing.
-Sometimes, though, hearings are necessary, in which case you may appear before a Judge to decide your case.
+However, sometimes hearings are necessary, in which case you may appear before a Judge to decide your case.
 Read more.

-- Medical Treatment – The employer can require injured employees to see the employer’s healthcare provider.
-After their first visit with the provider, the employee has the option of visiting the doctor of their choice.
+- Medical Treatment – Employers can require injured employees to see the employer’s healthcare provider.
+After the employee’s visit with the provider, the employee has the option of seeing a doctor of their choice.
 This change in providers is allowed only once.
 Any other change in medical provider requires insurance company approval.

 - Permanent Loss Of Function And Disfigurement – If your workplace injury or illness results in a permanent loss of certain bodily functions, scarring, and/or disfigurement, you may qualify for special benefits in this regard.
 An employee, who sustained disfigurement/scarring may receive a one-time payment for these injuries.
 This benefit is paid in addition to other payments.
 The amount paid may vary depending upon the location and severity of the disfigurement or function lost.

-- Vocational Rehabilitation Services – These services are designed and offered to assist injured workers with functional, psychological, developmental, cognitive and emotional impairments or health conditions, return to meaningful employment.
+- Vocational Rehabilitation Services – Vocational Rehabilitation Services are designed to assist injured employees with functional, psychological, developmental, cognitive and emotional impairments or health conditions, and return them to meaningful employment.
 To qualify for these services, the injured worker must have continuing restrictions due to their work-related injury that prohibits a return to their pre-injury job.

-What Should You Do Immediately After An Injury At Work In MA?
+What Steps Should You Take Immediately After A Work Place Injury In MA?

-If you have been injured while on the job, there are several steps that you should take.
+If you have been injured while on the job, there are several precautions you should take.
 First, seek medical treatment for your injuries.
-It is very important for you to get healthy again as soon as possible.
-Also, you should make sure that you file a report with your employer as soon as possible.
+The highest priority is for you to get healthy again as soon as possible.
+Also, you should make sure that you file a report with your employer as soon as you can after the injury.
 This will help if you decide to file a workers’ compensation later.
 Read more.

-You may be entitled to more than just workers’ compensation benefits in situations where a third party causes your injury.
-For example, if someone other than your employer or a coworker negligently causes you injury.
-The most common type of case is where a sub-contractor or one of their employees is negligent and this causes you injury.
+In situations where a third party causes your injury, you may be entitled to more than just workers’ compensation benefits.
+An example of this is when someone other than your employer or a coworker negligently causes your injury.
+The most common type of case is where a sub-contractor or one of their employees is negligent and this causes your injury.
 A third party claim compensate you for medical bills, 100% of lost income, pain and suffering, and scarring (if applicable), among other losses.
 Common third party claims include:

 - Car Accidents During The Course Of Employment